-- 1. An application calls the NGSI-LD compliant interface (exposed by service API gateway) to csource registration for in the form of an HTTP POST request. - 2.
-The request enters in service API gateway. - 2.1.
-The service API gateway discovers the actual serving micro-service endpoints (where the incoming requests need to be forwarded) from discovery & registry service. - 2.2.
-The service API gateway forwards the HTTP request to the Context Source Registry micro-service. - 3.
-The Context Source Registry now fetches the previously stored data/entities from the Database. - If the entry for the request csource is already present it exits the processing and informing the same to the requester.
-If it is not present, then it continues for further processing and sends back request to Context Source Registry micro-service. - Now the Context Source Registry performs some basic validation to check if this is a valid request with the valid payload. - After that it will move for further processing. - 4.
-Context Source Registry will keep listening to the ENTITY topic and for any new entry.
+1. An application calls the NGSI-LD compliant interface (exposed by service API gateway) to csource registration for in the form of an HTTP POST request.

+2. The request enters in service API gateway.

+a.
+The service API gateway discovers the actual serving micro-service endpoints (where the incoming requests need to be forwarded) from discovery & registry service.

+b.The service API gateway forwards the HTTP request to the Context Registry (CR) Manager micro-service.

+3. The CR manager now fetches the previously stored data/entities from the Topic "CSource".

+a.
+If the entry for the request csource is already present it exits the processing and informing the same to the requester.
+If it is not present, then it continues for further processing.

+b.Now the CR manager performs some basic validation to check if this is a valid request with the valid payload.

+c.CR manager now writes this payload into the Csoure Topic.

-- 5. When Context Source Registry gets a new entry, it prepares the response for context source registration request. - 5.1.
-Sends the Http response back to the API gateway. - 5.2.
-API gateway sends back the response to the end-user/requester. - 6.
-Context Source Registry now writes this payload into the "REGISTRY" Topic. - 7.
-When REGISTRY Topic get the request response of new entry.
-It sends context source registration response data further to Registry Subscription Manger for subcribing to our registered entity.
+- 4. The Storage Manager will keep listening for the Csource topic and for any new entry write it perform the relative operation in the database. - 5.
+The CR manager prepares the response for csource request and - 5.1 sends the Http response back to the API gateway. - 5.2 API gateway sends back the response to the end-user/requester.